BAE-EADS merger would advance Europe's military goals

 Last year, in a parting shot at European allies, former U.S. Defense Secretary Robert Gates said NATO risked “collective military irrelevance” unless alliance members reversed declining capabilities.

-Europeans led NATO’s Libya campaign last year, but depended heavily on the United States for air-to-air refueling, drones and surveillance.
+Europeans led NATO’s Libya campaign last year, but depended heavily on the United States for air-to-air refuelling, drones and surveillance.

 Defence experts say Europe still allocates a significant amount of money to defence but spends much of it wastefully.
 Despite European integration in other fields, defence has remained a largely national issue, with countries jealously guarding their competences and reluctant to depend on others.